core-wg/senml-spec/draft-ietf-core-senml.md

 The SenML format can be extended with further custom attributes.
 Both new base and regular attributes are allowed.
 See
 {{iana-senml-label-registry}} for details.
-Implementations MUST ignore attributes they don't recognize.
+Implementations MUST ignore attributes they don't recognize unless that attribute has a label name that ends with the '_' character in wich case an error MUST be generated.

 Systems reading one of the objects MUST check for the Version attribute.
 If this value is a version number larger than the version